langbnj/rbpome/README.md

 ## Note

-Please don't hesitate to contact us for assistance with these scripts — they have grown historically as this analysis grew far bigger than originally envisioned and aren't polished, though hopefully they're commented well enough to follow them.
+Please don't hesitate to contact me/us for assistance with these scripts — they have grown historically as this analysis grew far bigger than originally envisioned and aren't polished, though hopefully they're commented well enough to follow them.
 Thank you!